 There are some race reports where I’m excited to tell you how I just flew and exceeded all expectations.
 There are some where I am ashamed to come and tell you that I totally crashed and burned, or lost it.
+And the latter includes all the bets I lost after having carried out a pointsbet sign up.

 This is not either of those reports.